- Yes. Services provided by Police or security agencies of Government to PSU/private business entities are not exempt from GST.

 powers of the Union vested in the President and in the name

-6. Similarly, as per clause (60) of section 3 of the General Clauses Act,1897, the ‘State Government’,as respects anything done after the commencement of
+of the President. - Similarly, as per clause (60) of section 3 of the General Clauses Act,1897, the ‘State Government’,as respects anything done after the commencement of

 the Constitution, shall be in a State the Governor, and in an Union Territory the Central Government.
 As per Article 154 of the Constitution, the executive power of the State shall be vested in the Governor and shall be exercised by him either directly or indirectly through officers subordinate to him in